yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/vmware-tanzu.md

 </ul>

-Before you can deploy universes to VMware Tanzu using YugabyteDB Anywhere, you must create a provider configuration.
+Before you can deploy universes to VMware Tanzu using YugabyteDB Anywhere (YBA), you must create a provider configuration.

 ## Prerequisites

-Before you start, ensure that you have created the [kubeconfig file](../kubernetes/#kubeconfig-file) so YugabyteDB Anywhere can use the provided credentials to automatically provision and deprovision Kubernetes pods that run the YugabyteDB universe.
+Before you start, ensure that you have created the [kubeconfig file](../kubernetes/#kubeconfig-file) so YBA can use the provided credentials to automatically provision and deprovision Kubernetes pods that run the YugabyteDB universe.

 ## Configure TKG